zathustra/Project1/README.md

 Technical interviews are a core component of being a data scientist.
 Moreover, they're a fun way to practice your new Python skills.

 Below we've included three coding challenges.
 You should complete each of these in Python, and test your solutions to verify they work.
 You are encouraged to comment your code to so you can explain what is occuring at each step.

-(Many of these are common practice problems and, thus, solutions can be found online.
-You are discouraged from doing so as this only limits your own growth from solving these problems.)
+Many of these are common practice problems, which means some solutions can be found online.
+Students should see these questions as an opportunity to challenge themselves; looking up answers limits the potential growth that comes from practice and repetition of these skills.

 ---